Welcome to today's edition of the Rush 24-7 podcast.

 It portrayed a woman incompetent, barely able to get out of bed without the government helping her, unable to go to bed unless the government gave her birth control.

-We all laughed at it, and we thought, boy, this is going to show people what Obama's all about.
+We thought, well, this is going to show people what Obama is all about.

 And remember, folks, there were a boatload of people that ate it up and dug it.